goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 We have talked deeply about each of these topics previously and I implore you to check that part out [here]()

+**Training a Transformer**

+This is one topic that we didnt talk about extensively so let's go over it, because that is where the true beauty of GPT lies.
+How to train over huge amounts of data.

 ### RLHF - Reinforcement Learning from Human Preferences

 [Deep reinforcement learning from human preferences](https://arxiv.org/abs/1706.03741)